hereroCoder/onlineShop/README.md

-# Rediscover Southern African Goodies - An Online Nostalgia Shop
+# Southern African Goodies Online Shop

 This online shop is a nostalgic journey tailored for those living overseas, seeking to rediscover the taste of Southern African goodies.
 Built using Vite React, Tailwind CSS, and Font Awesome icons, this single-page website is highly responsive, featuring a functional cart and a mobile-friendly hamburger menu.